deividfortuna/deividfortuna/README.md

 - Build software for more than a decade and still love it;
 - Passionate around innovation and building new skills;
-- Advocate for high automated software coverage and delivery.
+- Advocate for highly automated software coverage and delivery.

 <!--
 **deividfortuna/deividfortuna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.